bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.5.7 =
+* Fix - Remove mbstring (PHP extension) dependency (use regex to check UTF8 if mbstring is not available)
+* Fix - Wrong URL in WC Guest Checkout notice
+* Fix - Prevent unwanted drags when clicking a field action in form editor
+* Fix - Wrong hook: 'bookacti_default_booking_filters' replaced with 'bookacti_default_form_filters'

-= 1.5.6 - 2018/07/10 =
+= 1.5.6 - 2018/07/11 =
 * Tweak - Changed "refunded" and "refund_requested" booking state icon
 * Tweak - Add messages in Booking Activities settings tooltips
 * Fix - Administrators cannot change booking states to "refunded" if the booking was not actually paid in WooCommerce
-* Fix - Cancelling / Completing orders in WooCommerce changed all their bookings states to "cancel" / "booked" -> now only in_cart and pending bookings are changed
+* Fix - Cancelling / Completing orders in WooCommerce changed all their bookings states to "cancel" / "booked".
+Now only "in_cart", "pending" and "booked" bookings are changed
 * Fix - Completing a WooCommerce order turned "no payment required" bookings to "paid"
 * Fix - PHP error while changing booking state
 * Dev - Add hooks to change the booking status change notifications recipient